 • Average Commute Time: 29 minutes

-• Nearest Metro Stations: Served by the Blue, Orange, Silver, and Yellow lines
+• Nearest Metro: Blue, Orange, Silver, and Yellow lines

 Alexandria, Virginia